 Below is a list of some of the most common reasonable adjustments made but it is not exhaustive.
-The Student Support Service works with individual students referring to medical evidence, Disability Liaison Officers, Tutors, Administrative staff, Assessments Officers and the recommendations of Educational Psychologists and Study Needs Assessors to determine appropriate reasonable adjustments.
+Student Services works with individual students referring to medical evidence, Disability Liaison Officers, Tutors, Administrative staff, Assessments Officers and the recommendations of Educational Psychologists and Study Needs Assessors to determine appropriate reasonable adjustments.

 The most common reasonable adjustment is an individual arrangement for academic examinations.
 This can comprise, for example, extra time for writing, rest breaks, use of a computer, individual invigilation, taking exams in a room with only a few other students.
 We also provide scribes and readers and combinations of arrangements appropriate to the individual.
-Requests for exam arrangements are made via the Student Support Service.
+Requests for exam arrangements are made via Student Services.

 Non-medical helpers provide services such as: note taking for students who have difficulty taking lecture notes; specialist mentor support for those who, for example, have a long-term mental health condition or autism spectrum condition; practical assistance for help with study-related tasks such as accessing the library, orientation around campus; laboratory assistants; scribes for private study support and specialist tuition for dyslexia, dyspraxia, AD(H)D. These services are usually funded by the Disabled Students’ Allowance unless students are from the EU, overseas or studying a non-eligible course.
 These students will be funded by the University.

-- Liaison between the Student Support Service, Hub and academic staff over effects of disabilities on students’ attendance and/or work outputs generating reasonable adjustments appropriate to the individual.
+Liaison between Student Services, the Hub and academic staff over effects of disabilities on students’ attendance and/or work outputs generating reasonable adjustments appropriate to the individual.

-- Meetings with a named Adviser in the Student Support Service.
+Meetings with a named Adviser in Student Services.

-- Provision of assistive technologies on loan from the Student Support Service.
+Provision of assistive technologies on loan from Student Services.